 Cultured Butter Uses

-Cultured butter is often used to make desserts like coffee cakes, in soups, or smeared on toast.
+Often used to make desserts like coffee cakes, in soups, or smeared on toast.

 Let's make something clear: margarine is not butter, but some refer to them as "spreadable butter".
 Margarine is a processed food that acts as a dairy-free butter alternative.
 Unlike butter, it's made from vegetable oil instead of fresh sweet cream.
 Though often praised for being 'heart-healthy,' it's highly processed and packed with hydrogenated oils and trans fat.
 While margarine has a similar flavor and consistency, it's nowhere near as rich and creamy as the real thing.